brandi stuber, E-ryt-200

 As a mom of 4 I see daily the benefits of a strong practice, not only in my parenting but in my children as well.
 I believe truly that yoga is the greatest gift I can give them.
 It is my hope that I can teach from my heart and experiences to build a community of support for parents and introduce yoga to littles.
 I am so very excited for this opportunity to share my love of yoga with our community.

-I initially got drawn to the mat as a way of managing stress and found the opportunity to become truly present in both my mind and body.
+I initially got drawn to the mat as a way of managing stress and found the opportunity to become truly present in my body, breath, and mind.
 I've been practicing yoga for 5 years now, but deepening it more the past 2 years.
-After playing years of college volleyball, I found my new passion, leading me to get my teacher training where I will study at SATTVA School of Yoga in Edmonton.
-I am a true believer that yoga can bring you clarity, confidence and calmness into our daily lives.
+After playing years of college volleyball, I found my new passion, leading me to get my 200 hr teacher training at the SATTVA School of Yoga in Edmonton.
+I am a true believer that SATTVA yoga can bring you purity, a state of harmony, and balance.
+The SATTVA yoga practice was born out of one question - "who am I", one seat - the meditation, and one mantra - "AUM".

 RENÉE GAUDREAULT, RYT-200